-As in previous years, the The San Gabriel Basin Water Quality Authority ("WQA") is revising has completed the annual update to its San Gabriel Basin Groundwater Quality Management and Remediation Plan ("§406 Plan").
+The San Gabriel Basin Water Quality Authority ("WQA") has completed the annual update to its San Gabriel Basin Groundwater Quality Management and Remediation Plan ("§406 Plan").
 The §406 Plan, which is required by this agency's enabling act ("WQA Act"), Statutes 1992, Chapter 776 (West's California Water Code Appendix, §134-101 et seq.), as amended by Chapter 370 of the Statutes of 2019, promotes improvement of groundwater quality in the San Gabriel Basin ("Basin") by setting forth: (1) a general process under which this plan shall be developed and implemented; (2) remedial goals; and (3) a restatement of existing regulatory authority governing cleanup within the Basin in addition to requirements of the United States Environmental Protection Agency ("USEPA").
 Additionally, elements of the §406 Plan fit into a framework of overarching remedial principals and sets forth specific projects proposed to be facilitated by the WQA or by others within the Basin.

 The WQA Board adopts this §406 Plan each year following a staff review and a public comment period that is noticed in local newspapers and on WQA's website and social media sites.
-This lastest version of the §406 Plan was adopted and becameis effective on February 17, 2021.
-January XX, 2022.
+This lastest version of the §406 Plan was adopted and became effective on February 22, 2023.